FrontendMasters/react-enlightenment/react-semantics.md

 ***

 #### ECMAScript 2016
 Name of the specification that will provide updates to the JavaScript language in 2016.
-This edition of ECMAScript is still working towards being finalization.

 ***